gplepage/vegas/doc/source/tutorial.rst

 .. literalinclude:: eg1a.out

-There are several things worth noting here:
+There are several things to note here:

     **Adaptation:** Integration estimates are shown for
     each of the 10 iterations,